great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/validation_actions/how_to_trigger_slack_notifications_as_a_validation_action.md

 <Prerequisites>

-- Configured a Slack app with the Webhook function enabled (See Additional Resources below for more information on setting up a new Slack app).
+- A Slack app with the Webhook function enabled.
+See [Sending messages using Incoming Webhooks](https://api.slack.com/messaging/webhooks#).
-- Obtained the Webhook address for your Slack app.
+- A Webhook address for your Slack app.
-- Identified the Slack channel that messages will be sent to.
+- A Slack channel to send messages to.
-- Created a Checkpoint that will be configured to send the notification.
+- A Checkpoint configured to send the notification.

 </Prerequisites>